MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/bot-sso-register-aad.md

 ---
 # Configure your bot app in Azure AD

 Azure AD provides app users access to your bot app.
 It's based on the app user's Teams identity.
-You'll need to register your bot app with Azure AD.
 The app user who has signed into Teams can be given access to your bot app.

 To enable SSO for a bot resource, learn about: